jfcloutier/jfcloutier.github.io/_posts/2015-11-04-cqrs_elixir_phoenix.markdown

 * All API calls are funneled through GenServers (my application services)
 * A GenServer is only one thin layer short of explicit commands vs queries

-First, here's how a GenServer API function looks like that a Phoenix controller would call:
+First, here's what GenServer API functions look like that a Phoenix controller would call:

 {% highlight elixir %}
 defmodule AnApplicationService do